 Age of the person at the time of admission to hospital is provided by the AIHW in the NHMD as a 5-year and 10-year age group.
-In the report and in the online data visualisation we report on findings for Australians of all ages and by 10-year age group (10-19 to 60-69 and 70 and over), where data allows for such disaggregation.
-We do not report on finding for age under 10 years due to sensitivity of these data, however this age group is included in analysis of total hospitalisations.
+In the bulletin and in the online data visualisation we report on findings for Australians of all ages and by 10-year age group (10-19 to 60-69 and 70 and over), where data allows for such disaggregation.
+We do not report on finding for age under 10 years due to sensitivity of these data.
 Sex is reported as male and female, as provided by the AIHW in the NHMD.
 Hospitalisations where sex was reported as intersex or indeterminate or was not stated/inadequately described are grouped in the NHMD as one category.
 These records are not included in sex analysis but are included in analyses of total hospitalisations.